Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?: Conformal General Relativity and Weyl symmetry

-In this section, we will demonstrate that it is not necessary to make any changes in \eqref{tot-action} to get a consistent coupling of any matter fields.
-That is, the coupling of the matter fields in \eqref{tot-action} preserves the Weyl symmetry regardless of whether $T^{(m)}$ vanishes or not.
-Our demonstration is based on Weyl invariance of matter action demonstrated in \cite{quiros_prd_2025} for fundamental fields and perfect fluids.
-For fundamental matter fields, this demonstration requires that the masses be point-dependent quantities which, under Weyl rescalings, transform according to \eqref{mass-t}.
-From now on, for simplicity, we omit the self-interaction potential ($V=0$).

-For fermions and gauge bosons (assuming that the masses of timelike fields are point-dependent parameters transforming as $m\rightarrow\hat m=\Omega^{-1}m$), as well as for perfect fluids, the matter action \eqref{mat-action} is not only invariant, but also form-invariant under Weyl rescalings.
-That is, under \eqref{gauge-t'}, the following equality takes place \cite{quiros_prd_2025}:
+Let us demonstrate that, under the above assumption, it is not necessary to make any changes in \eqref{tot-action}/\eqref{tot-lag} to get a consistent coupling of any matter fields $\chi_i$ to Weyl invariant gravity.
+That is, under these assumptions, the coupling of the matter fields in \eqref{tot-lag} preserves Weyl symmetry, regardless of whether $T^{(m)}$ vanishes.
+Our demonstration is based on the Weyl invariance of matter action, as demonstrated in \cite{quiros_prd_2025} for fundamental fields and perfect fluids.
+It has been demonstrated in the mentioned bibliographic reference that for fermions, gauge bosons, and perfect fluids, under the assumption that $m\rightarrow\hat m=\Omega^{-1}m$, the matter action \eqref{mat-action} is form-invariant under WTs.
+That is, under \eqref{weyl-t}, the following equality takes place:

-From this equation it follows that if $g_{\mu\nu}$ is the physical metric with respect to the matter fields $\chi_i$; that is, the matter fields $\chi_i$ are minimally coupled to $g_{\mu\nu}$, the conformal metric $\hat g_{\mu\nu}$ is the physical metric with respect to the conformal matter fields $\hat\chi_i$.
+From this equation it follows that if $g_{\mu\nu}$ is the physical metric with respect to the matter fields $\chi_i$; that is, the matter fields $\chi_i$ are minimally coupled to $g_{\mu\nu}$, the conformal metric $\hat g_{\mu\nu}$ is the physical metric with respect to the conformal matter fields $\hat\chi_i$ which are minimally coupled to $\hat g_{\mu\nu}$.
 In other words, if the metric $g_{\mu\nu}$ is the physical metric on some gauge, its conformal metric $\hat g_{\mu\nu}=\Omega^2g_{\mu\nu}$ is the physical metric on the conformal gauge.
-The equality \eqref{equiv} and the definition \eqref{mat-set} imply that, under the Weyl rescalings \eqref{gauge-t}, the matter SET transforms as

-Equation \eqref{equiv} plays an important role because it shows that the total action \eqref{tot-action} is Weyl invariant regardless of the type of matter coupled to gravity: fermions, gauge bosons, or perfect fluids.
+This result can also be stated in the following way: Weyl transformations \eqref{weyl-t} do not transform the minimal coupling of matter fields to the metric.
+Equation \eqref{equiv} plays an important role because it shows that the total Lagrangian density \eqref{tot-lag} is Weyl-invariant regardless of the type of matter coupled to gravity: fermions, gauge bosons, or perfect fluids.

+Given that the Lagrangian density of matter fields ${\cal L}_m$ is form-invariant under WTs \eqref{weyl-t}, the variational derivative: $\delta{\cal L}_m/\delta\phi$ obeys the Ward identity; that is, $\delta{\cal L}_m/\delta\phi\neq 0$.
+This result, which we will immediately demonstrate, distinguishes our approach to the Weyl-symmetric CGR theory from the well-known result that the matter SET trace must vanish if local scale invariance is a symmetry of the CGR theory \cite{deser-1970}.